ChancellorIkseew/Turret_2/README.en.md

 3) Copy the "res" folder and ".dll" files from "libs/MSVC_dll" into the "Release_win_x64"/"Debug_win_x64" folder.
 4) The project is built.
 You can run the "Turret_2.exe" executable file.
 It should work.
 #### Linux (GCC, CMake)
-1) Go to the "cmake_proj" folder.
-2) Hover the mouse cursor over an empty space inside the folder.
+1) Hover the mouse cursor over an empty space inside the folder.
 Right-click.
-3) Select "Open in Terminal" from the menu that appears.
+2) Select "Open in Terminal" from the menu that appears.
-4) Enter "cmake ." in the terminal.
+3) Enter "cmake ." in the terminal.
 Terminal commands should be entered without quotes.
 Wait for the command to complete.
-5) Enter "cmake --build ." in the terminal.
+4) Enter "cmake --build ." in the terminal.
 Wait for the command to complete.
-6) Copy the "res" folder and ".so" files from "libs/GCC_so" into the "cmake_proj/build" folder.
+5) Copy the "res" folder and ".so" files from "libs/GCC_so" into the "cmake_proj/build" folder.
-7) The project is built.
+6) The project is built.
 You can run the "Turret_2" executable file.
 It should work.
 #### Possible Errors
 You can leave messages about build errors or game bugs in the "Issues" section.